spiral/docs/docs/en/framework/lifecycle.md

 # Framework — Application Lifecycle

-The Spiral Framework can be used with a traditional Nginx/PHP-FPM setup, where Nginx acts as the web server and PHP-FPM processes incoming requests and initializes the application.
+Spiral can be used with a traditional Nginx/PHP-FPM setup, where Nginx acts as the web server and PHP-FPM processes incoming requests and initializes the application.
 However, this can be resource-intensive as it requires CPU and memory resources to complete with every incoming request.

 ![Nginx HTTP bootstraping](https://user-images.githubusercontent.com/773481/211190445-06c17d86-58d6-43d8-995f-36cf448714ae.jpg)

-To improve the performance of the Spiral Framework, an alternative solution is to use application server [RoadRunner](https://roadrunner.dev/).
+To improve the performance of Spiral application, an alternative solution is to use application server [RoadRunner](https://roadrunner.dev/).

 RoadRunner is a high-performance application server designed to handle a wide range of request types, including HTTP,